sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/guides/your_first_rule.md

 ________________________________________________________________________________
 ```

-## Submitting for Rule Review
+## Submitt for Rule Review

-In order to submit your Cloud Rule for review, approval, and inclusion in the SailPoint platform, they should be submitted via [SailPoint Expert Services](https://www.sailpoint.com/services/professional/#contact-form).
-If you need assistance writing and testing rules, they can be sure to assist in that process as well.
-Please make sure your contact information is up to date, in case the review team needs to contact you.
+To submit your Cloud Rule for review, approval, and inclusion in the SailPoint platform, you should submit them with [SailPoint Expert Services](https://www.sailpoint.com/services/professional/#contact-form).
+If you need assistance writing and testing rules, they assist in that process as well.
+Make sure your contact information is up to date so the review team can contact you if they need to.

 ## Add Rule To Account Creation

-Log into your IdentityNow tenant and navigate to **Admin** -> **Connections** -> **Sources** -> **{Source Name}** -> **Accounts** -> **Create Account**.
+Log into your IDN tenant and navigate to **Admin** -> **Connections** -> **Sources** -> **{Source Name}** -> **Accounts** -> **Create Account**.
 Scroll to the attribute you wish to use the rule for generating the username.
 Check the generator radio button and pick your new rule from the drop down.

 ![Account Create](./img/account-create.png)